 About SMAP Energy Limited

-SMAP ENERGY LIMITED (‘We’) are a company incorporated in England and Wales under Company Number 09986974 with a registered office at 9 Quy Court, Colliers Lane, Stow-Cum-Quy, Cambridge, CB25 9AU.
+SMAP Energy Limited (‘We’) are a company incorporated in England and Wales under Company Number 09986974 with a registered office at 9 Quy Court, Colliers Lane, Stow-Cum-Quy, Cambridge, CB25 9AU.
 We are committed to protecting your privacy while you use this website and or engage with our services via this website.
-We are committed to the protection your privacy and are registered as Data Controllers with the Information Commissioners Office in the UK under registration ZA218526.
+We are registered as Data Controllers with the Information Commissioners Office in the UK under registration ZA218526.

 This website policy was drafted in accordance with the Data Protection Act 2018, the General Data Protection Regulation (GDPR) and Privacy in Communication regulations (PECR) as amended (Applicable law).

 Why we collect personal data

 The reasons why we may collect personal data depends on how, where and why you engage with the company or services on this website.
 Where we collect personal data we comply with applicable law to ensure your privacy.

 We may collect personal data during the course of our business or for operational purposes.
 We will respond to enquiries submitted on this website or collect personal data where submitted for a job application.
 You might ask to connect with us about our services or on social media platforms.
 We are permitted to process your data where you have provided your consent, where we enter into a contract with you or there is a legitimate expectation from communications or circumstances that we will make contact with you or where we are required to do so by law.
 We may use any of these lawful grounds to process your data.

 Using this website

 We do not collect digital information from users and do not store your IP or digital usage of the website when browsing or using this website.
 We expressly prohibit any unknown party use of this website to collect any personal data about the users of our website or business services.

 How we collect personal data